-In 2002, TUM Asia was established in Singapore, marking the first ever expansion overseas by a German university.
+In 2002, the German Institute of Science and Technology - TUM Asia was established in Singapore, marking the first ever expansion overseas by a German university.

 Today, TUM comprises 13 faculties covering fundamental and applied research with studies ranging from engineering and natural sciences, including life and medical sciences, to economics, attracting more than 23,300 students annually (about 20 percent of whom come from abroad).

 In collaboration with SIT, TUM Asia offers two degree programmes: